Trusting What You Cannot See: Auditable Fine-Tuning and Inference for Proprietary AI

 \subsection{Abstract}

-Cloud-based infrastructures have become the dominant platform for deploying large models, particularly large language models (LLMs).
-Fine-tuning and inference are increasingly delegated to cloud providers for simplified deployment and access to proprietary models, yet this creates a fundamental trust gap: although cryptographic and TEE-based verification exist, the scale of modern LLMs renders them prohibitive, leaving clients unable to practically audit these processes.
+Cloud-based infrastructure has become the dominant platform for deploying large models, particularly large language models (LLMs).
+Fine-tuning and inference are increasingly delegated to cloud providers for simplified deployment and access to proprietary models, yet this creates a fundamental trust gap.
+Although cryptographic and TEE-based verification approaches exist, prohibitive proving costs and limited TEE memory prevent them from scaling to modern LLMs, leaving clients unable to practically audit these processes.
 This lack of transparency creates concrete security risks that can silently compromise service integrity.

-We present \sysname, an auditable and verifiable framework that ensures the computation integrity of cloud-based fine-tuning and inference. \sysname incorporates a lightweight recording and spot-check mechanism that produces verifiable traces of execution.
-These traces enable clients to later audit whether the training and inference processes followed the agreed configurations.
-Our evaluation shows that \sysname imposes practical computation overhead while enabling selective and efficient verification, demonstrating that trustworthy model services are achievable in today's cloud environments.
+We present \sysname, an auditable and verifiable framework that ensures the computational integrity of cloud-based fine-tuning and inference. \sysname incorporates a lightweight recording and spot-check mechanism that produces verifiable traces of execution.
+These traces enable clients to later audit whether the fine-tuning and inference processes followed the agreed configurations, by verifying sampled execution blocks inside a TEE, each covering only a small portion of the model and the execution trace.
+Our evaluation shows that \sysname adds modest overhead and makes auditing practical for clients.